solrankos/sltool/README.md

 # sltool
-A CLI for Stockholm transit
+A CLI for getting realtime information on Stockholms subway stations.

 ## Install